Table of Contents

 - Thermal balloon ablation

-Frequently associated with abnormal uterine bleeding, endometrial polyps are characterized by benign finger-like projections of the endometrium.
+Frequently associated with abnormal uterine bleeding, endometrial polyps (EPs) are characterized by benign finger-like projections of the endometrium.
 These are usually encountered in females younger than 40 years.

 Accounting for about 25% of abnormal uterine bleeding, EPs occur in about 10% of women in reproductive age.

 Also known as uterine polyps, they may be sessile or pedunculated.
 The latter is more common.
-The most frequent location is the uterine fundus.
+The most frequent anatomical location is the uterine fundus.

 The exact cause of endometrial polyps is still elusive.
 Hormonal factors are implicated.
 Supportive evidence is provided by the presence of endometrial polyps in postmenopausal women on tamoxifen.

-Use of levonorgestrel IUD (Intrauterine device) potentially ameliorates the risk of EP.
+The use of levonorgestrel IUD (Intrauterine device) potentially ameliorates the risk of EP.

-Menstrual disorders are seen in about 82% of premenopausal women.
+Menstrual disorders are seen in 82% of premenopausal women.
 Postmenopausal uterine bleeding is seen in postmenopausal women.
 EPs protruding through the cervix can cause dysmenorrhea.
 EPs remain asymptomatic in a small group of patients.
 The following table gives a rough estimate of the varied presentation forms of EP:

 Multiple EPs are encountered in about 26 % of postmenopausal and 15 % of premenopausal patients.

-On gross examination, endometrial polyps appear of the same color as the surrounding endometrium.
+On gross examination, endometrial polyps appear the same color as the surrounding endometrium.
 Microscopic examination reveals dense, fibrous stroma with glandular spaces and blood vessels lined by endometrial epithelium.

 While the more common pedunculated polyps are connected to a pedicle, sessile polyps have a flushed attachment to the basal stroma.